-Assalamu’Alaikum Year 5 Welcome all to Summer 2!
+Assalamu’Alaikum Year 5 Welcome all to Autumn 1!

-In English we will be reading the first novel in the Alex Rider series ‘Stormbreaker!’ by Anthony Horowitz.
-We will then move on to reading ‘The Matchbox Diary’ by Paul Fleishman.
-During our English lessons this term, we will be using a range of Reading and writing techniques such as Diary entries, Letters, Reflective first person narratives, Character profiles, Notes for class discussion and debate, Text for graphic novel adaptation, Written comparisons, Autobiographical writing, Non-Fiction writing, Writing in role, Poetry.
+In English we will be reading ‘There’s a boy in the girls’ bathroom!’ by Louis Sachar.
+We will then move on to reading stories from’One Thousand and One Arabian Nights’ by Geraldine McCaughrean.
+During our English lessons this term, we will be using a range of Reading and writing techniques such as Diary entries, Letters, Reflective first person narratives, Character profiles, Notes for class discussion and debate, Written comparisons, Writing in role and Poetry.

-In year 5 we are reading ‘Coraline’ by Neil Gaiman.
+In guided reading we will be reading ‘Wonder’ by R.J Palacio.
 We will be focusing on children’s understanding of the texts.
 This will include learning new vocabulary and understanding its meaning, which will then support them to use it correctly in their writing.
 We will also retrieve and record information to improve their performance and comprehension skills.